PantherXOS/px-software/README.md

 #### 4. Update Specific Package / List of Packages / All available updates

-_Package Manager Interface_ needs to have an interface to update specific package, a list of packages or all packages installed in user profile. in _Guix_ we could update a package or list of packages by re-installing them. we could also update all available updates in user profile by usign `guix package -u` command.
+_Package Manager Interface_ needs to have an interface to update specific package, a list of packages or all packages installed in user profile. in _Guix_ we could update a package or list of packages by re-installing them. we could also update all available updates in user profile by using `guix package -u` command.

 #### 5. Remove already installed package

-_Package Manager Interface_ needs to have an interface to allow user interface to remove a pacakge from user profile. in _Guix_ we use `guix package -r ...` command for this purpose.
+_Package Manager Interface_ needs to have an interface to allow user interface to remove a package from user profile. in _Guix_ we use `guix package -r ...` command for this purpose.

+#### 6. Search Packages based on specific criteria

+_Package Manager Interface_ needs to provide an interface to allow user interface to get list of packages based on provided search criteria. search operation could be performed on a specific category or search for packages that contain specific keyword inside.

+#### 7. Provide package details

+_Package Manager Interface_ needs to have an interface to allow user interface to get details for a specific package.